PermutaTriangle/Tilings/README.rst

        >>> [spec.count_objects_of_size(i) for i in range(10)]
        [1, 1, 2, 5, 14, 42, 132, 429, 1430, 4862]

-It is possible to make you own pack as well, but for that you should first learn more about what the individual strategies do.
+It is possible to make your own pack as well, but for that you should first learn more about what the individual strategies do.

 The strategies
 ==============

-The ``TileScope`` has in essence six different strategies that are applied in many different ways, resulting in very different universes to search for a combinatorial specification in.
+The ``TileScope`` algorithm has in essence six different strategies that are applied in many different ways, resulting in very different universes in which to search for a combinatorial specification in.
 They are:

 - ``requirement insertions``: a disjoint union as to whether or not a tiling contains a requirement
-- ``point placements``: places a uniquely defined point onto its own row and column
+- ``point placements``: places a uniquely defined point onto its own row and/or column
 - ``factor``: when the obstructions and requirements become local to a set of cells, we factor out the local subtiling
-- ``row and column separation``: if all of the points in a cell in a row must appear below all of the other points in a row, then separate this onto its own row.
+- ``row and column separation``: if all of the points in a cell in a row must appear below all of the other points in the row, then separate this onto its own row.
-- ``obstruction inferral``: add an obstruction, which the requirements and obstruction of a tiling imply must be avoided
+- ``obstruction inferral``: add obstuctions which the requirements and obstruction of a tiling imply must be avoided
 - ``fusion``: merge two adjacent rows or columns of a tiling, if it can be viewed as a single row or column with a line drawn between

 Requirement insertions
 ----------------------

-The simplest of all arguments when enumeration permutation classes is to say, either a tiling is empty or contains a point.
+The simplest of all the arguments when enumerating permutation classes is to say, either a tiling is empty or contains a point.
 This can be viewed in tilings as either avoiding ``1: (0, 0)`` or containing ``1: (0, 0)``.

 .. code:: python